aaron-obrien/CCG_prescriptions_project/README.md

     Details:

     OpenPrescribing have two information APIs that return details about all CCG or BNF sections matching a specified code or name.
-This function concatonates the user specified arguments with strings containing the other elements of the web addresses necessary for the API calls.
+This function concatenates the user specified arguments with strings containing the other elements of the web addresses necessary for the API calls.
 Using the .get function of the Requests package, the API calls are made and the results are coerced from .json into a pandas dataframe.
 The top row of the resultant CCG and BNF data frames then